arsauravkr/Resume/index.md

 **Senior Project Consultant**
 Ernst & Young LLP, New Delhi, IN
 _January 2022 - January 2023_
-- Utilized data analysis to find and refine product mix and project components resulting in a 15% increase in efficiency.
+- Conducted data analysis to optimize product mix and project components, leading to a projected 15% increase in efficiency.
-- Prepared master plan and infrastructure plans based on data-driven insights, reducing project planning time by 20%.
+- Created data-driven infrastructure and master plans, reducing project planning time by 20%.
-- Developed strategies for efficient project implementation, improving project completion rates by 10%.
+- Developed data-driven strategies for project implementation, enhancing project completion rates.

 **Land Use Planner (GIS)**
 IPE Global Limited, New Delhi, IN
 _September 2016 - July 2019_
-- Leveraged data science techniques, including feature extraction from satellite imagery and census data, to develop data-based master plans for the Smart City Project.
+- Applied data science techniques, including feature extraction from satellite imagery and census data, to develop data-driven master plans for the Smart City Project.
-- Developed and presented visualizations to stakeholders, enhancing decision-making processes and reducing planning errors by 15%.
+- Designed and presented visualizations to stakeholders, enhancing decision-making processes.

 **Consultant**
 Delhi Development Authority, New Delhi, IN
 _October 2013 - April 2016_
-- Applied Geographic Information System (GIS) for comprehensive data analysis, mapping, and in-depth studies involving Land Use Land Cover (LULC) classification and change detection.
+- Utilized Geographic Information System (GIS) for comprehensive data analysis and mapping, focusing on Land Use Land Cover (LULC) classification and change detection.
-- Employed data insights to improve and enhance recreational spaces in NCT of Delhi, increasing public space usage by 25%.
+- Leveraged spatial data insights to improve recreational spaces in NCT of Delhi, increasing public space usage by 20%.

-## Certificates
-- Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-- Aenean ac interdum nisi.

-## Achievements
-- Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-- Aenean ac interdum nisi.

 ## Language Proficiency
 - **English:** Full Professional Proficiency